 - Event: Shows the name of the event.

 - Created on: Shows the date the contact submitted their waitlisted registration.

 When space becomes available for a waitlisted contact using manual registration, you need to let them know so they can sign up.
 You can automate the messaging using the standard segmentation and customer journey features of Dynamics 365 Marketing.
 The way you set up the segment varies slightly depending on whether you are using session-level or event-level registration.

 Make sure the required entities is being synced

-The segmentation engine used by Marketing relies on database information being synced from your main customer database to an external service that is optimized to work with big data, analytics, and segmentation.
-To maximize the performance of your system, you should only sync those specific entities that you want to use in your segmentation.
+The segmentation engine used by Marketing relies on database information being synced from your main customer database to an external service that is optimised to work with big data, analytics, and segmentation.
+To maximise the performance of your system, you should only sync those specific entities that you want to use in your segmentation.
 If you are using waitlists, then you must sync the waitlist entity to enable you to find and communicate with waitlisted contacts.
 If you are using session-level waitlisting, then you should also sync the session entity.

 Talk to your system administrator to make sure the waitlisted entity is being synced.
 If you are the admin, then go to Settings > Advanced settings > Marketing settings > Marketing data configuration and make sure the Waitlist Item (msevtmgt_waitlistitem) entity is selected; for session-level waitlisting, also select the Session (msevtmgt_session) entity.
 More information: Choose entities to sync with the marketing-insights service